-Hops, barley malt and water were the only ingredients allowed in Germany beer under the 1487 (passed in 1516) Reinheitsgebot (Bavarian Purity Law).
+Hops, barley malt and water, were the only ingredients allowed in German beer under 1487 (passed in 1516) Reinheitsgebot (Bavarian Purity Law).
 The legislation is one of the oldest food standard laws in the world.
-In 1987, under new EU rules Germany had to adjust the law in order to open trade with the balance of Europe.
+However, in 1987, under new EU rules, Germany had to adjust the law to open trade with the balance of Europe.

 Investment in renewable energy in Germany has cost billions; wind turbines and solar panels dot the landscape along the Romantic Road.
-According to Time Magazine in July 2014 Germany was producing 28.5% of the country’s energy requirements via “green” technologies.
+According to Time Magazine, in July 2014, Germany produced 28.5% of the country’s energy requirements via “green” technologies.
 The capacity is expected to rise by another 23% by 2019.

-Juliusspital Foundation based in Würzburg was established as a non-profit hospice in 1576.
-Now it is a large service organization managing a hospital, old age nursing and nursery care, farms and one of the biggest vineyards in Germany (177 hectares).
+Juliusspital Foundation, based in Würzburg, was established as a non-profit hospice in 1576.
+Now it is a significant service organization managing a hospital, old age nursing and nursery care, farms and one of the most extensive vineyards in Germany (177 hectares).

 Käse is cheese in German.
-The country is one of the leading producers of cheese in the world at over 1.8 million tons per year.
-Of the 600, varieties of cheese produced in Germany 75% are manufactured in Bavaria.
-Needless, to say there was some käse consumed along the cycling route.
+The country is one of the leading producers of cheese in the world, at over 1.8 million tons per year.
+Of the 600 varieties of cheese produced in Germany, 75% are manufactured in Bavaria.
+S,o needless to say, there was some käse consumed along the cycling route.

-Neuschwanstein castle outside of Füssen is recognizable to anyone who has ever watched Walt Disney’s Cinderella movie.
-The Disney castle is an animated facsimile of the palace constructed under the direction of “Mad King Ludwig II” who commissioned the Romanesque-Gothic-Byzantine design of this hilltop fortress.
-Built on the site of two medieval castles, with sweeping views of the Bavarian countryside Neuschwanstein was Ludwig II’s personal retreat.
-The castle remained unfinished at the time of his death.
+Neuschwanstein castle outside of Füssen is recognizable to anyone who has watched Walt Disney’s Cinderella movie.
+The Disney castle is an animated facsimile of the palace constructed under the direction of “Mad King Ludwig II”, who commissioned the Romanesque-Gothic-Byzantine design of this hilltop fortress.
+Ludwig II’s personal retreat was built on the site of two medieval castles, with sweeping views of the Bavarian countryside Neuschwanstein.
+Unfortunately, the castle remained unfinished at the time of his death.

 Octoberfest is the 16-17 day festival held in Munich each year starts in late September and runs through the first Sunday in October.
 The original party set in Theresienwiese (Theresa’s meadow) was in 1810, a celebration of the marriage of King Ludwig to Therese of Saxe-Hildburghausen.
 Present day, this moneymaker is a big party with 6+million people through the turnstiles and some 26 million litres of beer sold during the festival period.

-Quark is soured fresh cheese similar to Greek yogurt or French fromage blanc.
+Quark is soured with fresh cheese similar to Greek yoghurt or French fromage blanc.